BigggChungus/onion-links/README.md

 ![Dark web links 2024](logo.png)

-A verified list of darknet markets and services with links for educational reference.
-A verified list of darknet markets and services with links for educational reference.
-Working dark web links 2024 update.
-Working dark web links 2024 update.
+A verified and functional list of darknet markets and services, accompanied by links for educational reference.
+This updated list for 2024 of working dark web links has been meticulously compiled, edited, and maintained.
+All the provided links are accessible and available.
 Even though each of the .onion links are PGP verified, there's no guarantee that they are without issues.
 We didn't purchase via these sites, we simply checked to see whether or not they are up and running in 2024.
 Proceed at your own discretion.
 WORKING DARK WEB LINKS
 Here is a list of working dark web urls that will take you to the most popular Tor sites if you’re searching for dark web URLs or know someone who is.
 This list of deep web links will assist you in finding the most popular Tor sites.
 Remember to share and save this list of deep web websites.